 ISBL leads a national Qualifications Board, which has supported our work on the development of the apprenticeship programmes.
 This Board is made up of school representatives, training providers, ILM, researchers, the Association of School & College Leaders (ASCL), NAHT, Unison and the DfE.

 The Institute for Apprenticeships (IfA) has directed that it wishes to streamline the number of apprenticeships available, and, where possible, it wants existing apprenticeships to be utilised rather than specific new ones be developed.
 For this reason, ISBL is uniquely positioned to offer considered, relevant and appropriate content for School Business Leaders and works with others to ensure that this is reflected in the programmes relevancy to those working in the sector.

 Level 4 apprenticeship

 The IfA has confirmed that the Level 4 apprenticeship Standard has been approved.
-This new apprenticeship will be for practitioners working in school business administrative management roles, and it is expected to be available in Spring 2018.
+This new apprenticeship is suitable for practitioners working in school business administrative management roles.
 It is expected that those professionals who undertake this apprenticeship route will supervise a team, processes or project, with responsibilities for individuals or for a team discharging a task or functions.
 For more information please contact the ISBL Professional Development Team on email@example.com

 Level 6 apprenticeship (degree level)